opener-project/constituent-parser-base/README.md

 - README.md: This README

-INSTALLING Version 1.0 of ehu-opennlp-parse-en module
+INSTALLING Version 1.0 of ehu-parse module
 =======================================================

-Installing the ehu-opennlp-parse-en module requires the following steps:
+Installing the ehu-parse module requires the following steps:

 If you already have installed in your machine JDK6 and MAVEN 3, please go to step 3 directly.
 Otherwise, follow these steps: